DavidMGilbert/uplo-support-docs/your-sia-wallet/wallet-overview.md

 **View Seed** shows you your seed in case you need to see it again.

-**Change Password** lets you set a custom password for your wallet, instead of using your Sia seed.
-[Learn about the pros and cons of a custom password.](how-do-i-change-my-sia-wallet-password.md)
+**Change Password** lets you set a custom password for your wallet, instead of using your Uplo seed.
+[Learn about the pros and cons of a custom password.](how-do-i-change-my-uplo-wallet-password.md)

 ## Be careful

 There are plenty of scams in the cryptocurrency space.
-Make sure the only software wallet you use to store your Siacoin is the official app downloaded from that link above or [our GitLab page.](https://gitlab.com/NebulousLabs/Sia-UI/tags) There are some other great recommendations you can get from [our community](https://discord.gg/sia), but we can't guarantee that any other software wallet will safely store your Siacoins.
+Make sure the only software wallet you use to store your UploCoin is the official app downloaded from that link above or [our GitLab page.](https://github.com/uplo-tech/uplo-UI/tags) There are some other great recommendations you can get from [our community](https://discord.gg/uplo), but we can't guarantee that any other software wallet will safely store your UploCoins.